Ocramius/ProxyManager/docs/access-interceptor-scope-localizer.md

 ## Example

-Here's an example of how you can create and use an access interceptor value holder:
+Here's an example of how you can create and use an access interceptor scope localizer :

 ```php
 <?php